Rick-healy/PoCSampleApp/README.md

 ### Current Implementation Status

+Currently, the functions have been partially integrated:

+- HttpTrigger_Orchestrate_Main now calls other functions in sequence, orchestrating part of the workflow
-Currently, each function is implemented independently and can be tested separately.
-The integration between functions to achieve the end-to-end flow described above will be implemented in future updates.
+- Each function can still be tested individually
+- Full end-to-end integration with the Service Bus trigger will be implemented in future updates

 ## 3. Prerequisites